 5. What were the long- and short-term benefits to Roosevelt’s New Deal?

-Chapter Themes
+Chapter Theme

 Theme: Roosevelt’s New Deal tackled the Great Depression with massive federal programs designed to bring about relief, recovery, and reform.

 chapter summary

 Confident, aristocratic Roosevelt swept into office with an urgent mandate to cope with the depression emergency.
 His bank holiday and frantic Hundred Days lifted spirits and created a host of new agencies to provide for relief to the unemployed, economic recovery, and permanent reform of the economic system.